 Does Australia have a parliamentary line of succession to the Prime Minister and if so, what is the order?

-Prime Minister Anthony Albanese giving a press conference.
+The Prime Minister giving a press conference

 DPS Auspic